 When the weak excuses of avoidance matter less than attempts at self improvement remember oxygen is the key to life.
 How well one performs during periods of exercise in full depends upon their oxygen intake.
 The only way physical recuperation can be achieved is after oxygen has reached the blood stream.
 This is why it is paramount to breathe properly.
 Always breathe through the nose and not through the mouth.
 Oxygen absorbed through the nose reaches the blood many times faster than air absorbed through the mouth.
 Of all the times to keep your mouth shut this is it.
 It is this revised breathing pattern that greatly reduces one recovery time, while reducing the likelihood of a heart attack caused form a lack of oxygen in the blood barring any pre-existing physical abnormalities.

 Pulmonary rehabilitation can help you reach your physical potential.
 It can also help you avoid heart attacks and keep you out of the hospital.
+Do some exercise and self esteem rises while your health improves.

 If you’ve had a heart attack, or other heart problems, chances are that you would benefit from regular exercise, and you can probably safely start an exercise program right in your own home.
 Eventually, you will begin to feel better and want to do more.
 Being physically fit is good for your back, especially your lower back.
 An exercise program that emphasizes cardiovascular strength, flexibility, and strength training is good for the health of your back.
 Activities that are least likely to cause the chronic lower back pain that is so common include things such as biking, hiking and